87% of our travelers rated this extension "Excellent" in 2014

 After a full day of exploration, travel overland to your hotel in Adana.
 Dinner tonight is at your hotel.

-Next, after time for lunch on your own in Antioch, you'll venture to the Hatay Museum.
-Here you have the opportunity to view one of the most impressive collections of Roman mosaics in the world.
+After lunch on your own, witness one of the most impressive collections of Roman mosaics in the world at the Hatay Archaeology Museum.
 Intricate and inspiring, they depict mythological scenes and figures such as Dionysus, Oceanus, and Orpheus.

-You'll return to Adana this afternoon, and enjoy dinner with your fellow travelers tonight.
+Return to Adana this afternoon, where you'll enjoy dinner with your fellow travelers.
 The rest of the evening is yours to explore Adana as you choose.